PRESCOTT GOLF CLUB INC. (The “Corporation”)

 - Director’s meetings may be called by the President or Vice President or by written direction by two Directors.
 Notice of such a meeting shall be delivered or sent by electronic notice (telephone or email) to each Director not less than one day before such a meeting is to take place.
 The Statutory Declaration of the President or Vice President that such a notice has been given pursuant to this bylaw shall be sufficient and conclusive evidence that the notice has been given.
 A directors’ meeting may be held without notice immediately following the AGM of the Corporation.
 The Directors may consider or transact any business either special or general at any meeting of the Directors.

 Errors and Omissions

 - No error or omission in giving such notice for a meeting shall invalidate such meeting or make void any proceedings taken and any director may at any time waive notice of such a meeting and may ratify and approve of any or all proceedings taken or had thereat.

 Voting by Directors

 - Questions arising at any meeting of Directors shall be decided by a majority of votes of a quorum of Directors present.
-In the case of equality of votes, the President shall have the deciding vote.
+The President shall participate fully in the debate, table motions, and have a deliberate vote on all motions before the Board.
+In the case of a tie vote the motion is deemed to have failed.
 All votes taken at any such meeting shall be taken by ballot if any Director should request it but if no such demand is made, the vote shall be taken in the usual manner of assent or dissent.
 A declaration by the President that a resolution has been carried shall be entered to that effect in the minutes and shall be admissible as prima facia proof of the fact without proof of the number or proportion of the votes recorded in favour or against any such resolution.
-In the absence of the President the duties may be performed by the Vice President or such other Director as the Board may appoint for this purpose.
+In the absence of the President the duties may be performed by the Vice President or other such Director as the Board may appoint for this purpose.

 Remuneration of Directors